tostes/rebec/database/README.md

 On success the script prints progress for each SQL file and exits after the schema and seed data have been applied.

+### Idempotent DDL deployment

+During execution the bootstrapper now inspects each SQL file and compares the `CREATE TABLE`/`VIEW`/`FUNCTION`/`PROCEDURE` statements against the current database definitions using `information_schema`/`pg_catalog`.
+When a stored object already matches the checked-in definition the script skips re-applying that block and logs the skip so administrators know no changes were required.
+Only differing objects are executed, which keeps reruns safe while still catching drift.
+Files that contain non-DDL statements (such as seed data) are always executed.

+The stored procedure catalog in `stored_procedures/procedures.json` continues to drive function/procedure deployment.
+Entries flagged with `"updated": false` are executed regardless of previous runs so that curated routines can be redeployed intentionally.

 ## Managing Stored Procedures

 Stored procedures and functions live in `database/stored_procedures/` as